-“I am innocent!” the man protested, unable to rain down his fist for emphasis.
+“I am innocent!” the noble, righteous, and beautiful hero protested, unable to rain down his fist for emphasis.
 The blood dripped from where his finger nail used to be.

 His hands were taped down to the kitchen table of his youth.
 He couldn’t get up.
 He couldn’t move.
 A whimper escaped his lips.
 The Black Mask did not notice.